accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/references.md

 The framework for evaluating the accessibility of mobile applications has been drawn up using a number of references and documentary sources.
-This document lists the references used.
+This document lists all these references.

 ## Documentary references